pR0Ps/website/README.md

     `git init --bare`

-2. Setup a site configuration file that includes all configuration files in the repositories `out/_conf` directory.
+2. Setup an Nginx site configuration file that includes all configuration files in the repositories `out/_conf` directory.
 Ex:

     ```
     include [path to website]/out/_conf/*.conf;